Kinyangiri

 Kinyangiri is an administrative ward in the Mkalama District of the Singida Region of Tanzania.
 According to the 2002 census, the ward had a total population of 18,838.
 According to the 2012 census, the population had decreased to 13,475.

 Historical background

 A native tribe of Wanyiramba has been living in Kinyangiri and its surroundings long before the arrival of Germans in the 1890s who settled and established an administration in the village.
-During the colonial era, Kinyangiri villaw saw a number of new buildings and infrastructure build under the rule of the Germans, these includes the rest house, primary school, court house, storage facilities, water wells and contour banks to prevent soil erosion.
+During the colonial era, Kinyangiri village saw a number of new buildings and infrastructure built under the rule of the Germans, these include the rest house, primary school, court house, storage facilities, water wells and contour banks to prevent soil erosion.
 Later, Arabs arrived mainly from Zanzibar and Oman as businessmen, they built retails shops and traded with the local people.
 There are some reports that there were also businessmen from Asia as well as other tribes in Tanzania back in 1950s.
 At that time, the village was one of the most developed wards in Singida region with leading production of crops, food, dairy products, and timber.